rgiosa10/crypto-pricing-project/README.md

 Note: Due to the use of webscraping I ended up elimating the daily low and high prices.
 These are important data points that would help to create more accurate predictions, but based on the webscraping being down for open and close I had them removed.
 I plan to refactor/create another version of this project in the future that will incorporate additional data points to help provide additional data points to ChatGPT to test for results.

-Below are some of my thoughts around iterating on this project:
+Below are some of my thoughts around potential iterations on this project:
-* ChatGPT vs Google's Vertex AI (using regression ML model) to see who is more accurate
+* OpenAI's ChatGPT vs Google's Vertex AI (using regression ML model) to see who is more accurate
 * Including additional data points for ChatGPT (or DAN) to better inform the predictions.
 * Create a front end website that allows for on demand predictions